Aggrego/Core/README.md

 # CommandConsumer

-Base interface for any integration cooperates with events.
+Base interface for any integration cooperates with commands.

 ## Versioning